A Boy Called Dickens

 Book Synopsis The Dickens Boy by : Thomas Keneally

 Download or read book The Dickens Boy written by Thomas Keneally and published by Simon and Schuster.
 This book was released on 2022-03-08 with total page 416 pages.
 Available in PDF, EPUB and Kindle.
-Book excerpt: The award-winning author of modern classics such as Schindler's List and the "complex and mesmerizing" (The Christian Science Monitor) Napoleon's Last Island is at his triumphant best with this vibrant and engaging novel about the adventures of Charles Dickens's son in the Australian Outback during the 1860s.
-Edward Dickens, the tenth child of England's most famous author Charles Dickens, has consistently let down his parents.
-Unable to apply himself at school and adrift in life, the teenaged boy is sent to Australia in the hopes that he can make something of himself--or at least fail out of the public eye.
+Book excerpt: The award-winning author of modern classics such as Schindler’s List and Napoleon’s Last Island is at his triumphant best with this “engrossing and transporting” (Financial Times) novel about the adventures of Charles Dickens’s son in the Australian Outback during the 1860s.
+Edward Dickens, the tenth child of England’s most famous author Charles Dickens, has consistently let his parents down.
+Unable to apply himself at school and adrift in life, the teenaged boy is sent to Australia in the hopes that he can make something of himself—or at least fail out of the public eye.
 He soon finds himself in the remote Outback, surrounded by Aboriginals, colonials, ex-convicts, ex-soldiers, and very few women.
-Even on the other side of the world, Edward encounters the same rabid veneration of his father that exists in England.
-But Edward has a secret: he has never read a single word of his father's beloved writing.
 Determined to prove to his parents and more importantly, himself, that he can succeed in this vast and unfamiliar wilderness, Edward works hard at his new life amidst various livestock, bushrangers, shifty stock agents, and frontier battles.
-By reimagining the tale of a fascinating yet little-known figure in history, this rollicking, high-spirited tale offers penetrating insights into Colonialism and the fate of Australia's indigenous people, and a wonderfully intimate portrait of Charles Dickens, as seen through the eye of his exiled son.
+By reimagining the tale of a fascinating yet little-known figure in history, this “roguishly tender coming-of-age story” (Booklist) offers penetrating insights into Colonialism and the fate of Australia’s indigenous people, and a wonderfully intimate portrait of Charles Dickens, as seen through the eyes of his son.

 A Boy Called Christmas